MediScribe/docjet-mobile/code-review.md

 ## The Verdict (Revised & Harsher):

-Cleaning error handling and `createdAt` was necessary groundwork.
-However, the inability to properly unit test the `AudioLocalDataSourceImpl` due to poor dependency management is a **major fucking problem**.
+Fixing the `createdAt` timestamp and the Cubit delete bug, along with adding Cubit tests, represents good forward progress and improves confidence in the upper layers.
+However, the inability to properly unit test the `AudioLocalDataSourceImpl` due to poor dependency management remains the **major fucking problem**.
 It reveals a weakness in the implementation that needs fixing NOW.
-Skipped tests are a sign of technical debt, and we don't carry that shit.
+The 18 skipped tests are a glaring sign of technical debt, and we don't carry that shit.
 The additional concerns highlight further sloppiness that needs addressing eventually.

 **Mandatory Path Forward (REVISED):**